Wat Pho At Night

 Firstly, the big attractions such as the Reclining Buddha are closed in the evening.

-Secondly, it does feel like we were a bit lucky with timing.
 On subsequent evenings we saw groups of tuks-tuks arrive at Wat Pho after dark on organised tours.
 These seem to arrive from about 2015 onwards, so if you sneak in beforehand you may still be able to get a similar experience to us (or just brave the monsoon rains!)

 Wat Pho at Night Video